projectcapsule/capsule/contributing.md

 # How to contribute to Capsule

-First, thanks for your interest on Capsule, any contribution is welcome!
+First, thanks for your interest in Capsule, any contribution is welcome!

-The first step is to setup your local development environment
+The first step is to set up your local development environment

 ## Setting up the development environment